ray-project/kuberay/docs/guidance/rayservice.md

 ```

 * `rayservice-sample-serve-svc` is HA in general.
 It will do traffic routing among all the workers which have Serve deployments and will always try to point to the healthy cluster, even during upgrading or failing cases.
-* You can set `serviceUnhealthySecondThreshold` to define the threshold of seconds that the Serve deployments fail.
-You can also set `deploymentUnhealthySecondThreshold` to define the threshold of seconds that Ray fails to deploy any Serve deployments.

 ## Step 7: In-place update for Ray Serve applications